How we deal with parliamentary misconduct

 If more information is needed, we may contact you (if you have provided your details).

-Based on our assessment, we might take the following steps to resolve your report:
+Based on our assessment, we might take the following steps to resolve your matter:

-- redirect, dismis or defer consideration of the report
+• redirect, dismiss or defer consideration of the matter

 These steps are described in more detail below.